raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 	display(some_list)
 	```

-- If it is a little too fast to see, try adding a `sleep(1)` between each swap (but you'll have to add `from time import sleep` to the top of your file.
+If it's a little too fast to see, try adding a `sleep(1)` between each swap, but you'll have to add `from time import sleep` to the top of your file.

-- Using this method, try and sort the following list and visualise it happening:
+Using this method, try and sort the following list and visualise it happening:

   ```python
   [2,1,5,3,]
   ```

-- Once you are done, you can delete or *comment* out the code.
+Once you are done, you can delete or *comment* out the code.

-## Swapping in a loop.
+## Swapping in a loop

-- You need to automate the comparison of the list items and their swapping.
-To begin with you can implement a single pass through the list, swapping pairs of items if they are in the wrong order.
+You need to automate the comparison of the list items and their swapping.
+To begin with, you can implement a single pass through the list, swapping pairs of items if they are in the wrong order.

-- Comparing items in a list is fairly easy.
+Comparing items in a list is fairly easy.
 Try the following in the interpreter:

 	```python
 	i = 0